5 Best Floating Pond Plants (Plus Free Plant Care Cards)

 Water Lettuce Care Card

-How Do You Plant Floating Plants in a Pond?
+How to Plant Floating Plants in a Pond

 How you plant floating plants in a pond will depend on the species.
 For example, planting Frogbit, Water lettuce, and Water Hyacinths can be as easy as scattering them across the water's surface.
 On the other hand, Lily pads and Floating Heart are best planted in pots submerged under water.

-What Do You Do With Floating Pond Plants in the Winter?
+What to do With Floating Pond Plants in the Winter

 What you do with floating pond plants will depend on the hardiness of the species.
 Some plants, like Water Hyacinth and Water lettuce, will not overwinter, so you can discard them and replant them in Spring.
 Lily Pads and Floating Hearts can be trimmed and lowered into deeper water over winter.